 POLYDIVIDE is compatible with User Coordinate Systems (UCSs), hatches, and Land F/X objects.

-To begin dividing a region in your drawing, type POLYDIVIDE in the Command line and press Enter.
+or type POLYDIVIDE in the Command line

 You'll be prompted to Select object.
 Select a closed polyline object you want to divide.